Line 6 Helix and Yamaha HS Speakers: Ultimate Tone at Home (updated for August 2024)

 Take Control

-This little guide is hopefully food for thought for those intending to take that next, exciting step into digital guitar modelling.
-Yamaha’s HS speakers are not the most expensive, but they are, in our opinion the best in class, and outperform quite a few other major brands.
-We think they make a very effective partner to the awesome power of the Helix.
+Today's guide is hopefully food for thought for those intending to take that next, exciting step into digital guitar modelling.
+Yamaha’s HS speakers are not the most expensive, but they are, in my opinion the best in class, and outperform quite a few other major brands.
+I think they make a very effective partner to the awesome power of the Helix.

 Take advantage of the potential available to you at home, and make every practice and recording session count.
 Why not sound excellent all the time?